rsanda/mac_configs/zscaler_login/zscaler_login_automator.md

-# Applescript to automate Zscaler Private Access loging
+# Applescript to automate Zscaler Private Access log-in

 ## **Note: I am not sure whether this script will work in other systems since the element identifiers may differ in other systems.**